sudofx/wake-scaffold/memory/core_memories/index.md

 Therefore, the repository already has an automated validation gate in its GitHub Actions wake workflow.

-This is important evidence, but it must not be confused with the `startup.py` project.
+This must not be confused with the `startup.py` project.

-There are two distinct mechanisms:
+There are two distinct mechanisms.

 ### Existing automated validation